Frequently Asked Questions

 Pupils have access to Breakfast Club in the Dining Room from 8am.Â They may attend Homework Club in the School Library until 5pm.Â There are also several extra-curricular activities which run after school (a full list is in the front of the Homework Diary).

-How does my daughter get involved in extra-curricular activities?
+How does my child get involved in extra-curricular activities?

 What are the arrangements for school dinners?